GrindToday/awesome-ai-products/README.md

 * [Booth.ai](https://www.booth.ai/) - Create pro quality product photography with AI.

 * [Cleanup pictures](https://cleanup.pictures/) - Remove unwanted objects from photos, people, text, and defects from any picture.

+* [resumeworded](www.resumeworded.com) - Online resume and Linkedln grader instantly scores your resume and Linkedln profile and gives you detailed feedback on how to get more opportunities and interviews.